netmanito/vagrant-elk-box-ansible/README.md

 This branch is used to add features and try them before adding them on master branch.

-If you want to try my current working branch, please clone as follows:
+If you want to try this branch, please clone as follows:

 	git clone --recurse-submodules -b packetbeat --single-branch https://github.com/netmanito/vagrant-elk-box-ansible.git